Thank you for reading our post, please rate this article at the end.

 Downsides of RV Solar Awnings

-I’ve not had an RV solar awning on my roof, but already, I can tell there will be some issues with this setup.
+I’ve not had an RV solar awning on my roof, but I can tell there will already be some issues with this setup.
 Of course, I’m not discouraging anyone; I’m just pointing out some downsides you should expect.

 Not Rainproof

-But this is understandable because the RV solar awnings have gaps between the panel sections to minimize wind effects.
+However, this is understandable because the RV solar awnings have gaps between the panel sections to minimize wind effects.

 Supplement Power